Lake Barrington residents ask, “Is allergy testing near me accurate?

 - Blood tests may be done on patients who cannot undergo skin testing or to clarify results.
 Although not as sensitive as skin tests, blood tests search for antibodies in the blood that the body may make in response to the presence of an allergen.

-Whether you have food allergies, seasonal allergies, or allergies to antibiotics, contact Dr. Askenazi, Dr. Hahn, and Dr. Patel to learn more about allergy testing and your treatment options.
+Whether you have food allergies, seasonal allergies, or allergies to antibiotics, contact Dr. Askenazi, and Dr. Hahn to learn more about allergy testing and your treatment options.
 Call the office today to schedule your appointment at one of our convenient locations.
 847 888 8802